modal-inria/MixtComp/architecture.md

 Additional R packages exist:
 - **RMixtCompUtilities**, an R package containing getter, formatting, graphical functions to analyze the results of *MixtComp* outputs
 - **RMixtComp**, an R package loading *RMixtCompUtilities* and *RMixtCompIO*
-- **MixtCompRTools**, an R package implementing a hierarchical version of *MixtComp* (used on the Alstom contract).
+- **RMixtCompHier**, an R package implementing a hierarchical version of *MixtComp* (used on the Alstom contract).
 The package contains an old *JMixtComp* executable (approximately from *MixtComp*'s V2) used for the Alstom contract.
 The package also loads *RJMixtComp* in order to be able to apply the same strategy with the most recent version of *MixtComp*.